Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Ensemble Learning, Sample Complexity, and Time Complexity

 Finally, the test predictions produced over the $K$ iterations are combined to produce the final prediction.
 Let $\alpha^{[k]}$ denote the weight assigned to the prediction produced in iteration $k$ and let it be defined as follows:

 The combined predictions are given by

 and

 This is followed by a thresholding step to translate the predictions to labels in $\{0,1\}$.
 The prediction algorithm is summarized in Algorithm \ref{A:1} below.
 Theorem \ref{thm_CR_Boosting} provides a bound on the training error (expressed as the number of mis-matched columns in $\widehat{\YY}_{\tr}$).
 The error bound given in the theorem illustrates the fast reduction in error with number of iterations.
-As long as $\varepsilon^{[k]} < 0.5$, the error drops quickly.
 The bound we give is a specialization of the well known result in \cite[Theorem 6]{freund1997decision} to our context.

 \begin{theorem}[Training Error of Algorithm \ref{A:1}] Assume that $\theta^{[0]}(t,d) = 1$ for all $(t,d)$-pairs and let $\boldsymbol{\tau} \in \RR^n$ denote a vector of thresholds.
 Let

 denote the training sample error at the end of step $K$.
 Then